- Elevation: 670 m (2,189 ft)

-The path climbs steadily up the hillside and in a short time you will be at the water source (‘mata air’) (185m) where a source of cold, clean water seems to be reliable.
+The path climbs steadily up the hillside, into forest (175m), and in a short time you will be at the water source (‘mata air’) (186m) where a source of cold, clean water seems to be reliable.
 Mata Air 2 is just 3 minutes further up the trail, which begins to get steeper and slippery (if there has been rain recently).
 After crossing a small stream (215m), a minor cliff face on the right side of the trail is reached.
 From this point you should check your boot for leeches – especially tiny ones which are difficult to detect at first.
 There are also quite a few mosquitoes.

 The next major point on the hike is when you reach the shoulder of Bukit Jempol at the col separating it from a little grassy knoll to the east.
 This spot is known as Simpang Kedaton (410m) and is an important junction on the hill.
 As mentioned above, some local hikers like to camp on the hill.
 The spot they tend to choose is down the trail over the other side of the col (heading straight on) where there appears to be a small hut or house.
 For those just doing a day-hike, take a right here and up the increasingly steep and potentially very slippery trail for just 15 minutes after which you will have reached a collection of smooth and graffiti-ed rocks (540m).
 This a lovely viewpoint over neighbouring hills and lower sections of the summit cliffs.
 Also below is a particularly meandering section of the Lematang River.

-The trail continues for just another 5 minutes, as it weaves round some large stones (known as ‘Kedaton 2’) which appear from higher up as three jagged rocks (590m).
+The trail continues for just another 5 minutes, as it weaves round some large stones (known as ‘Kedaton 2’) which appear from higher up as three jagged rocks (586m).
 Just metres away at an elevation of 600m is the end of the hiking trail for ordinary walkers and the beginning of some serious rock climbing.
 Reaching the highest point is almost impossible without ropes, although the rumour is that a handful of Indonesian rock-climbing enthusiasts have reached the top without ropes.
 Either way, it would take several days to make a careful ascent and descent over very challenging terrain.
 Apparently the rock is andesite.
-It is not known what the exact height of the hill is.
-900 metres is an estimate, and may be and over-estimate.
-However, it is likely to be over 800 metres, which means near-vertical cliffs of over 200 metres for climbers to negotiate!
+It is not known what the exact height of the hill is but an old US Army map suggests 670 metres which seems reasonable.

 After enjoying the view, which is a little spoilt by mining activity, ordinary hikers can be back down at the road in just under an hour, and back down at the bridge near Negeri Agung and Ulak Pandan villages in less than two hours.